PD Operads and Explicit Partition Lie Algebras: Introduction

 We will start by collecting some results on $\infty$-categories of pro-coherent modules in \textbf{Section \ref{sec:functors on pro-coh}}.
 Most importantly, we show that a polynomial functor between (coherent) additive $\infty$-categories admits a natural extension to a sifted-colimit-preserving functor between the corresponding $\infty$-categories of pro-coherent modules.

 In \textbf{Section \ref{sec:PD operads and koszul}}, we use this machinery to develop the theory of PD $\infty$-operads and their algebras.
 In particular, this leads to a refinement of the usual Koszul duality for operads (Section \ref{sec:refined koszul}).
+In Section \ref{sec:refined koszul} we also provide a few more details on the $\infty$-categorical bar construction, to fill in some gaps in the literature (as pointed out in \cite{dancohenhorev2022koszul}).
 Section \ref{sec:derived operads} discusses the derived analogues of $\infty$-operads and PD $\infty$-operads over a simplicial commutative ring.

 \textbf{Section \ref{sec:chain models}} provides chain models for PD $\infty$-operads over a discrete coherent ring.
 In particular, we describe the tame homotopy theory of chain complexes that is used to present the $\infty$-categories of pro-coherent modules and symmetric sequences.
 Using this, we give chain complex models for spectral partition Lie algebras.